GongCheng1919/Quantization-caffe/README.md

 The optional parameters of `weights_compress` are:
 ```
 Ternary_Quantize:  Compressing the corresponding layer weights/biases into three values {-1,0,1}
-                   and an additional quantized scaler alpha, which is a integer value with the
+                   and an additional quantized scaler alpha, which is an integer value with the
-                   limited bit width and the bit width can be set by configure the
+                   limited bit width and the bit width can be set by configuring the
                    weights_compress_param.maxbits.
 More details can be found in our paper "T-DLA:
                    An Open-source Deep Learning Accelerator for Ternarized DNN Models on Embedded
                    FPGA" (reference 1).

-Clip:              Directly limit data range, for a input data,the output can be computed by this
+Clip:              Directly limit data range, for an input data, the output can be computed by this
                    formula: output=(input*dst_range)/src_range).
 Here src_range=max(abs(input)) and
                    usually dst_range=2^k. k can be set by configure the weights_compress_param.maxbits.

 ULQ:               implementation of $\mu$L2Q quantization method, compressing the corresponding
-                   layer weights/biases into integer with the limited bit width and the bit width
-                   can be set by configure the weights_compress_param.maxbits.
+                   layer weights/biases into an integer with the limited bit width and the bit width can be set by configuring the weights_compress_param.maxbits.
 More details can be found
                    in our paper "$\mu$L2Q: An Ultra-Low Loss Quantization Method for DNN Compression"
                    (reference 2).
 ```
 Attributes of `weights_compress_param` include:
 ```
 mxbits:            Integer.
-Must be specified manually.
+It must be specified manually.
 Limiting the bit width of quantized data and requiring
                    manual configuration, default is 8 (bit width).

 fixedpos:          Integer.
-Can't be specified manually.
+It can't be specified manually.
 It will be generated automatically in training.
                    For Ternary_Quantize: After quantizing decimal to integer by shift (output=round(input/2^fixedpos)),
                                          the number of steps of decimal point movement is recorded in fixedpos.

 alpha:             Real (Float).
-Can't be specified manually.
+It can't be specified manually.
 It will be generated automatically in training.
-                   For Ternary_Quantize: referring to alpha in a paper 1 (reference 1).
+                   For Ternary_Quantize: referring to alpha in paper 1 (reference 1).
                    For Clip: alpha=src_range/dst_range.
 Here src_range=max(abs(input)) and usually dst_range=2^k.
                    k can be set by configure the weights_compress_param.maxbits.
-                   For ULQ: referring to reciprocal of alpha in a paper 2 (reference 2).
+                   For ULQ: referring to reciprocal of alpha in paper 2 (reference 2).

 delta:             Real (Float).
-Can't be specified manually.
+It can't be specified manually.
 It will be generated automatically in training.
-                   For Ternary_Quantize: referring to delta in a paper 1 (reference 1).
+                   For Ternary_Quantize: referring to the delta in paper 1 (reference 1).
                    For ULQ: referring to beta in a paper 2 (reference 2).
 ```
 ### 2. Obtaining the quantized weights and compression parameters of quantized model